HumanOsv/Automaton/README.md

     • ReaxFF file (optional) : Reactive MD-force field file of Lammps.

-**Note: AUTOMATON.pl can be call from another path if correctly set**
+**Note: AUTOMATON.pl can be called from another path if correctly set**

-Now use the following commands to execute this program:
+Now, use the following commands to execute this program:

     user$  AUTOMATON.pl Config.in > out.log

-alternatively, the user can set AUTOMATON to run in the background using one of the following methods:
+Alternatively, the user can set AUTOMATON to run in the background using one of the following methods:

 	user$ nohup AUTOMATON.pl Config.in > out.log
 	user$ setsid AUTOMATON.pl Config.in > out.log

 **4)	Input File**

-The main input file known as input.dat contains all the necessary parameters for a correct calculation.
+The main input file, known as input.dat, contains all the necessary parameters for a correct calculation.
 Each variable is explained below.

 Number of structures (3N or 5N, N = Atoms number)